Italy Heaven's destination guide to Rome

 Rome Transport

-The company ATAC runs public transport services in Rome, and within the city area tickets are valid across the full range of services.
-A single ticket, called a BIT, costs €1 and can be used on any form of transport - but including only one metro journey.
+The company ATAC runs public transport services in Rome, and within the city ‘Metrebus’ combined tickets are valid across the full range of services.
+Tickets, from single tickets to versions valid for several days, can be used on any form of transport – but including only one metro journey.

 Tickets must be bought before you travel - if you are relying on single tickets, purchase a supply to last a while.
 You can buy them at most news-stands and bars.
 There are also machines in stations which sell tickets... but these aren't always terribly reliable, so it's wise to purchase in advance.
 Stamp your ticket when you enter the metro or board a bus or tram.
 There are two shapes of ticket and consequently two types of validating machine on every vehicle.
 Inspections are quite frequent and you'll be fined or even escorted to the police station if you don't have a valid ticket.
 If you ever find yourself on a bus with a broken validating machine, the correct procedure is to write the date and time on your ticket in pen.

-Timetables are harder to uncover than routes, and given the traffic in the city centre, are rarely adhered to.
-The last metro trains depart at 11:30pm* (12:30 on Saturday nights); most buses run until midnight.
+Timetables are rarely published on bus stops, and given the traffic in the city centre, are rarely adhered to.
+The last Metro trains depart at 11:30pm (12:30 on Saturday nights); most buses run until midnight.
 After this there is a much thinner nightbus coverage.
-Bus stops are easy to understand in Rome; they list the stops in the order of travel.
 Nightbuses are indicated by the picture of an owl.

 On this site